Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Also his name is just zaint because he started with a Z, but never finished out of laziness and just kept calling himself "saint" after his noble title.
 * He should be placed in the title screen and talk to new players.
 And also go blehh a lot.
 While the player is slightly translucent.
 * If Fluffy is Pride incarnate, Terminal is Envy incarnate - gnawing, coveting value.
 It is only right that it would be put against a being of infinite value...
+* Rewrite Warpwisp lore about Terminal seeing the world in glyphs as a ward against mind control.

 **Souls**